Poloxamer: Uses

 Because of their amphiphilic structures, the polymers have surfactant properties that make them useful in industrial applications.
 Among other things, they can be used to increase the water solubility of hydrophobic, oily substances or otherwise increase the miscibility of two substances with different hydrophobicities.
 For this reason, these polymers are commonly used in industrial applications, cosmetics, and pharmaceuticals.
 They have also been evaluated for various drug delivery applications and were shown to sensitize drug-resistant cancers to chemotherapy.

 In bioprocess applications, poloxamers are used in cell culture media for their cell cushioning effects because their addition leads to less stressful shear conditions for cells in reactors.
 There are grades of poloxamers commercially available specifically for cell culture, including Kolliphor P 188 Bio.

 In materials science, the poloxamer P123 has recently been used in the synthesis of mesoporous materials, including SBA-15.

+In colloidal science, certain poloxamers such as Pluronic F-108 or Pluronic F-127, are used as steric stabilizers to prevent coalescence and/or reduce aggregation.
+In the case of hydrophobic colloids, the poloxamer's interior hydrophobic block is absorbed into the colloid while the two hydrophilic tails remain suspended in solution, creating a steric barrier.

 When mixed with water, concentrated solutions of poloxamers can form hydrogels.
 These gels can be extruded easily, acting as a carrier for other particles, and used for robocasting.